-- Agile focuses on processes for getting requirements and developing code and does not focus on product design.
+- Agile focuses on getting requirements and developing code and does not focus on product design.

-- Agile methodologies can also be inefficient in large organizations and certain types of projects.
+- Agile methodologies can also be inefficient in large organizations and specific projects.

 Difference Between Agile and Traditional (Waterfall or Spiral) Development

-Traditional: Systems are fully specifiable, predictable, and can be built through meticulous and extensive planning.
+Traditional: Systems are fully specifiable, predictable, and built through meticulous and extensive planning.